NETWAYS/icinga2-exporter/README.md

-# Icinga2 API exporter
+# Icinga2 exporter

-Prometheus exporter for the Icinga2 API.
+Prometheus exporter for Icinga2.

 ## Installation and Usage